kaddynator/EMOVIS/README.md

 # EMOVIS

-This repository contains the codes
+This repository contains the codes and
 The page contains the documentation of the EMOVIS tool.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDk3MDU3NzQxXX0=
+eyJoaXN0b3J5IjpbMTIzOTAzOTYyMCw0OTcwNTc3NDFdfQ==
 -->